Torres Strait Bêche-de-mer and Trochus fisheries

 Performance against economic objective

-For the TSBDMF, the PZJA aims to provide for the sustainable use of resources, develop stocks for the benefit of Australian Traditional Inhabitants and develop a long-term strategy for sandfish (PZJA 2014a).
-The trial opening of a black teatfish fishery in 2014 and 2015, and hookah gear trials in 2011–12 appear to have generated increased activity in the TSBDMF.
-Rebuilding the sandfish stock should increase the potential benefits to local communities from the fishery.
+For the TSBDMF, the PZJA aims to provide for the sustainable use of resources, develop stocks for the benefit of Australian traditional inhabitants and develop a long-term strategy for sandfish (AFMA 2019b).
+The anticipated reopening of the black teatfish part of the fishery (when catch reporting improves) will improve the economic performance of the fishery, as will rebuilding the sandfish stocks to a level that allows resumption of catch of this stock.

-For the TSTF, the PZJA aims to optimise resource use, maximise opportunities for Traditional Inhabitants and encourage participation in the fishery (PZJA 2014b).
-Expectations of low economic returns are likely to have contributed to low participation in the fishery.
+For the TSTF, the PZJA aims to optimise resource use, maximise opportunities for traditional inhabitants and encourage participation in the fishery (AFMA 2019b).

 19.4 Environmental status

-No ecological risk assessments have been conducted for the bêche-de-mer fishery or the trochus fishery.
+No ecological risk assessments have been conducted for the TSBDMF or the TSTF.
 The most recent EPBC Act assessments of the fisheries (Department of the Environment 2014) assume that impacts on the ecosystem of each fishery would be restricted to exploitation of target species; translocation of species through anchor and hull fouling; and impacts on reef ecosystems related to anchoring, mooring and other anthropogenic activities, such as reef-top walking.

-AFMA publishes quarterly logbook reports of interactions with protected species on its website.
-No interactions with species protected under the EPBC Act were reported in either fishery in 2018.
+In accordance with accreditation under the EPBC Act 1999 (see Chapter 1, ‘Protected species interactions’) AFMA publishes and reports quarterly on interactions with protected species on behalf of Commonwealth fishing operators to the Department of Agriculture, Water and the Environment (DAWE).
+No interactions with species protected under the EPBC Act were reported in either fishery in 2019.

 AFMA 2011, Annual status report, Torres Strait Trochus Fishery strategic and export accreditation, Australian Fisheries Management Authority, Canberra.

-—— 2015, Torres Strait Trochus Fishery export accreditation application, AFMA, Canberra.
+——2015, Torres Strait Trochus Fishery export accreditation application, Australian Fisheries Management Authority, Canberra.

 Department of Agriculture and Water Resources 2018, Commonwealth Fisheries Harvest Strategy Policy, Department of Agriculture and Water Resources, Canberra.